Varun-Gangavarapu/ECommerceCustomerSegmentation/README.md

 ### 4. Running the Prediction Notebook

-Download the `
+Download the `OnlineRetail.csv` and add it to the same directory as the Jupyter Notebook File:
 [OnlineRetail.csv](https://drive.google.com/file/d/1k-fB3mrmDavRLdq9cWbXyt6saubUe_v7/view?usp=sharing)
-` and add it to the same directory as the Jupyter Notebook File

 ---